absalomedia/sites-box/README.md

 * Install Vagrant Guest Updates: `vagrant plugin install vagrant-vbguest`
 * Make a copy of `config.example.yaml` and rename it `config.yaml`
 * Customize `config.yaml` as needed (it's well-commented).
-* If using Sites Box on Windows, remember to
+* If using Sites Box on Windows, remember to modify your %SystemRoot%\System32\drivers\etc\hosts files with site list you created
 * Start your virtual machine with `vagrant up`

 After that, you can visit your (empty) sites in a browser.
 If you defined a site called `site1` and assigned the hostname `dev1` to your machine, you'll should see it at `http://site1.dev1`.
 The sites themselves will have directories generated into the `/sites` directory of this project.